 Ben Pentreath’s architectural and interior design studio has established a powerful reputation across a variety of disciplines.
 From master-planning and urban development, to private houses and playful interiors, our small and close-knit team works to create the best – whatever the scale, size, scope and budget of a project.
 Above all, we love designing places that work beautifully for the long term, and feel right for place.

-Our small and friendly decoration department has three interior designers, Harry Pelly, Tamara Lancaster and Brandon Schubert.
-We are currently seeking a new decoration assistant.
+Our small and friendly decoration department has four interior designers, Harry Pelly, Tamara Lancaster, Brandon Schubert and Alex Curr.